 Study Abroad / Affiliated ProgramsFlorence University of the Arts (FUA)

-Saint Mary’s University students may study abroad in the beautiful city of Florence, Italy, during their sophomore, junior or senior year.
+Saint Mary’s University students may study abroad in the beautiful city of Florence, Italy.

 Through an affiliation with SAI, students study at Florence University of the Arts during the fall or spring semester.
 This 16-week program, open to all majors, has an innovative curriculum that focuses on collaborative and experiential learning, as it integrates a student’s social, intercultural and professional development.
 Students do not need to be proficient in Italian to participate.